Student Return to Campus Plan

 provider certifies in writing that the COVID-19 Vaccination may be detrimental to

 the student’s health.
-Requests for exemption will not be considered after Friday, September 3, 2021.
 COVID-19 Medical Exemption Request Form.

 What if my religious beliefs prevent me from getting the vaccination?

 Students who hold genuine and sincere religious beliefs which are contrary to COVID-19 Vaccination may be exempt after submitting a written statement to that effect as required by SUNY Schenectady.
-Requests for exemption will not be considered after Friday, September 3, 2021.
 COVID-19 Religious Exemption Request Form.
 General philosophical or moral objections to such vaccine shall not suffice as the basis for a religious exemption.
 Any such requests will be reviewed and granted on a case-by-case basis by the campus.

 What if I go past the 35-day period?

-As of Tuesday, September 28, per SUNY System policy any student who has not completed the vaccination will be dropped from all on-campus classes and will not be authorized to come to campus.
+Per SUNY System policy any student who has not completed the vaccination will be dropped from all on-campus classes and will not be authorized to come to campus.
 Specifically, any student who has not shown that they have completed a full vaccine series or been granted an exemption will either be unenrolled or may revert to fully remote instruction if that is an available option based on the student’s course of study and is otherwise permitted by the campus.
+If this applies to you, please email the Student Affairs Office at StudentAffairs@sunysccc.edu or call the Interim Dean of Student Affairs at 518-381-1378.

 What happens if I am granted a medical or religious exemption?